madflojo/blog/articles/posts/2017-04-14-using-stunnel-and-tinyproxy-to-hide-http-traffic.md

-Recently there has been a lot of news & talk about how to secure internet traffic to prevent snooping both from service providers and governments.
+Recently there has been a lot of coverage in both tech and non-tech news outlets about how to secure internet traffic to prevent snooping both from service providers and governments.
 In this article I am going to show one method of anonymizing internet traffic by walking through using **stunnel** to create an SSL tunnel with an instance of **TinyProxy** on the other side.

 ## How does this help anonymize my internet traffic